CycloneDX/cdxgen/ADVANCED.md

 ```

 Evinse would populate component.evidence object with occurrences (default) and callstack (in data-flow mode).
 Those without evidence are either transitive or unused dependencies.

+To improve performance for re-runs, pass the argument `--skip-maven-collector` to use the data cached in the SQLite database from the previous runs.

 ## Interactive mode